roman-oleynik/test-rep/README.md

-# A slider for HTML content on React
+# A responsive slider for HTML content on React.

 ## Installation